google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 reflections cards

-• Once your background is to your liking, ink up your image with black Stazon ink and stamp it on the grass.
+• Once your background is to your liking, ink up your image with Tuxedo Black Stazon ink and stamp it on the grass.
 I didn't cover the whole stamp with ink as I wanted my crocodile to be a bit fuzzier in the water, but then I made a second rub on with a fuller inked image as I didn't like the first effect.

 • Note: The reflection needs to be made in your water, so positioning the crocodile near it will make it seem more real.